Mirando City, Texas: Education

 Prior to 1994, Webb CISD served only Bruni and Oilton.
 Mirando City Independent School District served the community of Mirando City from 1923 to 2005.
 Prior to 1994, all Mirando City children attended Mirando City ISD schools.
 After the spring semester of 1994, Mirando High School closed.
 Therefore, from the fall of 1994 to July 1, 2005, WCISD served high schoolers from Mirando City, while Mirando Elementary School in the Mirando City ISD served students from kindergarten through 8th grade.
 On May 9, 2005 the Texas Education Agency ordered the closure of Mirando City ISD.
 The district closed on July 1, 2005, and all students were rezoned to Webb CISD schools.
 All of Mirando City's children now go to Webb CISD schools.

 The designated community college for Webb County is Laredo Community College.

 Parks and recreation

 Webb County operates the Ernesto J. Salinas Memorial Community Center.

 Lala's Cafe

 City's main business is Lala's Cafe, a Texas-Mexican restaurant on Main Street which opened in 1953 and moved to its current location in 1964 across the street from the original site.
 It received a historical marker from the Webb County Historical Association on January 4, 2014.

-Founded by Eduarda "Lala" Rodriguez, who died in 1973, the café is now operated by her daughter, Mariana "Mimi" Rodriguez.
+Founded by Eduarda "Lala" Rodriguez, who died in 1973, the café is now operated by her granddaughter, Noemi "Mimi" Jackson.